vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 You can configure a virtual container host to use an automatically generated certificate, no certificate, or a Certificate Authority (CA) certificate to authenticate connections with Docker clients.

-### `generate-cert` ###
+### `no-tls` ###

-If you do not set the `generate-cert` option, `vic-machine` by default generates a TLS certificate and key for the virtual container host to  use to authenticate with a Docker client.
-Set the `generate-cert` option to `false` if you do not require certificate-based authentication between the virtual container host and the Docker client.
-If you use the `cert` and `key` options to upload a custom CA certificate, `vic-machine` does not auto-generate a certificate, without requiring you to set `generate-cert` to `false`.
+If you do not set the `no-tls` option, `vic-machine` by default generates a TLS certificate and key for the virtual container host to  use to authenticate with a Docker client.
+Set the `no-tls` option if you do not require certificate-based authentication between the virtual container host and the Docker client.
+If you use the `cert` and `key` options to upload a custom CA certificate, `vic-machine` does not auto-generate a certificate, without requiring you to set `no-tls` to `false`.

-<pre>--generate-cert=false</pre>
+<pre>--no-tls</pre>

 ### `cert` ###